Skip to main content

 Requesting Help

-When an agent needs additional support, it requests help from the supervisor:
+When an agent needs additional support, it requests help from the Lead Agent:

 {"action": "request_help", "help_description": "Need help analyzing EU regulatory impact on AI chips", "help_skills": ["web_search"]}